marko-janic/Latent-Diffusion-Model/README.md

 # Training and Sampling
  In the ```scripts``` directory we have files with example usages of how to train and sample.

+# Custom Dataset
+ If you wanna run this experiment with a custom dataset make sure to adjust the data loader in ```main.py```.
+Any dataset with rgb images should work for this experiment.
+Keep in mind that using the "conditional" option while running will require you to input an additional image to your model.